abduulrahmankhalid/AI-Generated-Images-Detection/README.md

 ## 🎯 Objectives

+- **Data Pipeline and Augmentation**

+  - Preprocess images at multiple resolutions (e.g., 224, 384).
+  - Apply robust augmentation strategies like resizing, cropping, flipping, rotation, zooming, shearing, and brightness-coloring adjustments to generalize the model.

 - **Model Development**

-  - Develop and compare state-of-the-art deep learning models for image classification including variants from the **EfficientNetV2** and **ConvNeXt** families.
+  - Develop and compare state-of-the-art deep learning models for image classification including variants from the **EfficientNetV2** and **ConvNeXt** families. and deploy the best trade-off between accuracy and inference cost.
   - Evaluate the models using a custom loss function that blends binary cross-entropy with a fairness-oriented MSE penalty to reduce bias and enforce a target prediction ratio.

 - **Web Backend & Deployment**